sashanksilwal/Software-Art-Image/myApps/SoundInput/README.md

 ## Reflection / Challenges

 The first challange was finding a library that does the sound input processing, which was a difficult find.
 I had to edit the library to find a work around.
 I am not fully satisfied with the project however can see the potential that it can get to given that I put in more time and effort.

+### Further Improvements

+For further improvement allowing the user to input some form of their personal touch like rotation, speed of animation and the shape of the images would allow the project to make it more personal to the user.

 <!-- shapes
 colors